-To schedule a baptism, contact the parish office for a date.
+To schedule a baptism, contact the Parish Office @ 319-362-7181 for a date.
 Participation in the Baptismal Program is required.
 Parents must be registered parishioners and practicing Catholics.

-Godparents (one man, one woman) must be in “good standing” with the Catholic Church and have no impediments to the reception of Holy Communion.
+Godparents (one man and/or one woman) must be in “good standing” with the Catholic Church and have no impediments to the reception of Holy Communion.

 Those who approach the sacrament of Penance (Reconciliation) obtain pardon from God’s mercy for the offense committed against him, and are, at the same time, reconciled with the Church which they have wounded by their sins and which by charity, by example, and by prayer labors for their conversion.
 (CCC:1422)

 First Confession is generally celebrated in second grade for children and within the RCIA program for adults.